Big Sur Elopement Guide

 Big Sur is located in the central coastal region of California with beautiful views of Pacific Ocean waves.
 The journey to a Big Sur elopement also is an adventure on its own with striking seaside cliffs with every turn you take on State Route 1.

 Jessie and Matt exchanged vows overlooking the gorgeous Big Sur coastline.
 According to Flora Gibson, the photographer, these two couldn’t keep their hands off of each other!
 This Big Sur elopement is the perfect inspiration to elope in the Redwoods in California.

-Big Sur Elopement Locations
+- Big Sur Elopement Photographers

 It’s no surprise that Big Sur has a place in both our hearts and on our list of best places to elope.
 If you are certain you want to elope at Big Sur, then our California elopement packages will help you plan out your elopement day.

 Surrounding Big Sur, you will find state parks, beaches, and cliffs along the coast.
 We love how couples can have a different look from their elopement ceremony to their wedding portraits because Big Sur has so much to offer.